gritzko/swarm/README.md

 Both add an ability to define a [partial reactivity](https://youtu.be/BSw05rJaCpA).
 All the nodes in the _subscription_ root field are reactive along with all the nodes in the _query_ root field are static. _Subscription_ and _query_ root field are interchangeable.
 So, it's up to developer which root field will be used, depends on how many nodes in a tree should be static or reactive.

-Once a static node was fetched from the server and cached it will be returned from the cache without network activity.
+Once a static node was fetched from the server and cached, it will be returned from the cache without network activity.

 ```graphql
 # fetch user once and cache for further queries